Securing quality health benefits for nonprofits has grown more and more difficult.

 When evaluating the QSEHRA, a nonprofit should consider how much tax-free money they want to offer employees.

 In 2018, a company can offer up to $5,050 a year ($420.83 per month) for single employees and $10,250 a year ($854.16 per month) for employees with a family.

-While the QSEHRA requires no minimum contribution, the nonprofit should choose an allowance that would be valuable to employees.
+While the QSEHRA has no minimum contribution requirements, the nonprofit should choose an allowance that would be valuable to employees.
 That amount varies, but PeopleKeep data shows that employees who received at least $100 were more likely to use the benefit and to purchase individual health insurance policies.

 Before choosing the QSEHRA, nonprofits should assess their budget and decide whether they can commit the funds necessary to make it meaningful.